defrijay/Ride-Hailing-App-Loyalty-Program/README.md

 ### 3. recency_days is the most dominant churn predictor (SHAP global #1)
 ![shap_summary](outputs/figures/shap_summary_plot.png)
 > Based on SHAP analysis, **recency_days** is the feature with the highest global importance (mean |SHAP| ≈ 0.42).
 For an example At-Risk user with a 70.9% churn probability, a recency of 49 days contributes **+0.15** to the churn prediction at the instance level — far above any other feature for that specific user.
->
-> *(Note: the global mean |SHAP| ≈ 0.42 reflects average importance across all 2,001 test samples.
-The per-instance value of +0.15 shown in the waterfall chart is specific to one At-Risk example user and will vary by individual.)*

 ### 4. n_services is the second strongest predictor — ecosystem lock-in matters
 > Based on SHAP analysis, **n_services** ranks **#2 globally** (mean |SHAP| ≈ 0.28).
 Users using only 1 service have a churn risk **3.2× higher** than users with 3+ services.
 This makes cross-service adoption a critical early retention lever, especially for Promising segment users.